* Effort to repeal 2010 law unlikely to get past Senate

 By Donna Smith

-WASHINGTON, Jan 19 (Reuters) - The Republican-led U.S. House of Representatives passed legislation that would repeal President Barack Obama’s landmark healthcare reform law on Wednesday in a mostly symbolic move likely to be scuttled in the Senate.
+WASHINGTON, Jan 19 (Reuters) - The Republican-led U.S. House of Representatives was set to vote on repeal of President Barack Obama’s healthcare reform law on Wednesday in a mostly symbolic move that is likely to be scuttled in the Senate.

-Republican leaders said they were committed to trying to repeal it in order to honor a campaign pledge that helped them win control of the House and gain seats in the Senate in congressional elections last November.
+Republican leaders said they were committed to try to scrap the law -- signed by Obama last year after a bitter battle in Congress -- to honor a campaign pledge that helped them win control of the House and gain seats in the Senate in elections last November.

 “Our pledge was to repeal ‘Obamacare,'” said House Speaker John Boehner, using a derisive term for the law.
 “Why?
 Because it is going to increase spending, increase taxes and destroy jobs in America.”